hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

     * Step 3: Check the Complexity of network
     * Step 4: Check the Structure of Input data
     * Step 5: Check the Distribution of data
-  * It cotains how to install YOLO for object detection, how to create training images to improve accuracy
+  * It cotains how to install YOLO for object detection, how to resize training images to improve accuracy

 *****************************************************************